 The Right Mindset

 Online sellers sometimes feel like they inhabit a completely different world to businesses that trade offline, locally, face-to-face.
 While that’s true in many ways, when it comes to feedback, reputation and customer service, I don’t think the difference is all that great.
-Online sellers can learn a great deal about customer service from their offline counterparts.
+Online sellers can learn a great deal about customer service from their brick-and-mortar counterparts.

 Selling Online vs Running a Gym